BackPlay: Head-Only Look-Back Self-Correction for Diffusion Language Models: Training Details on LLaDA 8B

-The training of the self-correction head is after the SFT stage, and the parameter of the DLM $\theta^{*}$ is well optimized.
-Then we use a transformer block $\phi$ with two layers to be self correction head.
-The correction head $\phi$ takes the output of the 31st layer of the DLM to be the input, and it outputs a probability to predict whether the token is true or wrong.
-The correction head $\phi$ has only about $600$M parameters, so the training of $\phi$ is very light weight.
-The training method is introduced in \Cref{sec:DSC} and \Cref{sec:FCA}.
-Training dataset for head $\phi$ is completely same as that for $\theta^{*}$, which is introduced in \Cref{sec:appendix sft}.
-Same as the trick in \Cref{sec:appendix sft}, we treat the first 16 [EoS] tokens as normal tokens, and keep the other [EoS] padding tokens to be unmasked during the generate process of $\mathbf{z}_t$ in \Cref{eq: Dsc loss error}.
-The training hyperparameters are summarized in \Cref{tab:llada_head}.
+The correction head is trained after the SFT stage, with the DLM parameters $\theta^{*}$ frozen.
+We use a 3-layer Transformer block as the correction head $\phi$, taking the output of the 31st layer of the DLM (out of 32 layers) as input.
+The head outputs a correctness score $c_i \in [0,1]$ for each visible position, estimating $P(z_t^i = x_0^i \mid \mathbf{z}_t)$.
+The correction head has approximately 600M parameters, substantially smaller than the 8B base model.
+The training procedure follows \Cref{sec:DSC} and \Cref{sec:FCA}, using the same dataset as for $\theta^{*}$ (\Cref{sec:appendix sft}).
+Consistent with the SFT stage, the first 16 [EoS] tokens are treated as normal tokens, and remaining [EoS] padding tokens are kept unmasked during the construction of $\mathbf{z}_t$ (\Cref{eq: Dsc loss error}).
+Hyperparameters are summarized in \Cref{tab:llada_head}.